impostorsguides/impostorsguides.github.io/rbenv/part-1/1-h-content.md

 This means we're running the builtin `exec` command, and *passing it* the `rbenv exec` command.
 What does `rbenv exec` do?

-For now, and to avoid having to dive into other files in the RBENV codebase, I just check whether `rbenv exec` accepts a `--help` command:
+To avoid getting ahead of ourselves by looking at the `rbenv-exec` file, for now I just check whether `rbenv exec` accepts a `--help` command:

 ```
 $ rbenv exec --help